sravanneeli/Flask-Apis/README.md

 # Flask-Api's
 In this repository I am developing different flask api's which are basic and useful.
 All this API's work with postman calling with proper url mentioned for each api Clone the repository and run the `apis.py` script which will run in local server.
-Call the required api for after the local server url address.\n
+Call the required api for after the local server url address.

 ## IMDB Data Search (`/imdb`)